yonatan-katz-projects/AhrSimulatir/README.md

 #
 Next step is to start training advanced strategies by RL algorithm and the simulator.
+TODO: define reward function for the next step policy
 #

 ### Requirements for AhrSimulator